CVD System

-The SiC3 CVD Reactor has been specifically engineered to support high-volume production environments, making it ideally suited for the semiconductor industry, where throughput, repeatability, and contamination control are paramount.
-Designed with robust thermal uniformity, optimized gas flow dynamics, and precision process control, the reactor ensures consistent, high-purity coatings across large batches of parts with minimal variation.
+The SiC3 CVD reactor has been engineered to support high volume production environments, making it well suited to semiconductor applications where throughput, repeatability and contamination control are critical.
+With controlled gas flow, robust thermal uniformity and precise process management, the reactor helps deliver consistent, high purity CVD coatings across large batches of components.

-With over a decade of continuous operation of our own SiC3 CVD reactor, Thermic Edge brings unparalleled hands-on expertise to the design, optimization, and maintenance of CVD systems.
-This practical experience has directly informed the development of the SiC3 reactor—ensuring reliability, ease of use, and performance that meet real-world production demands.
-Our deep process knowledge enables us to support customers beyond installation, offering insights into coating recipes, system tuning, and long-term maintenance strategies.
+With more than a decade of continuous operation of its own SiC3 CVD reactor, Thermic Edge brings practical, hands on process experience to the design, optimisation and maintenance of CVD systems.
+This experience informs the development of each system, supporting reliability, ease of use and performance in real production environments.

 • Induction or resistive heating options.